 Over 200,000 graves in Sando at Mount Koya, Japan

-Walking along the path you’ll find thousands of ancient, moss covered gravestones.
+The next spot in this Koyasan Japan Guide is a forest of gravestones.
+Walking along the path you’ll find thousands of ancient, moss-covered gravestones.
 Most of them are known as Gorintō or 5 tiered pagoda.
 Each layer is a different shape representing the elements important to Shingon Buddhism: cube (Earth), sphere (Water), pyramid (Fire), hemisphere (Air), jewel (Ether)

 When arriving at Torodo you’ll see many signs stating clearly “No Photos.”
 A series of stone Buddha’s will sit beside the path with holy water trickling below.
 Line up to splash water on each of these saying a prayer for your loved ones.

-If you liked this post please comment below, pin this photo on Pinterest or click on any of the side buttons to share.
+If you liked this Koyasan Japan Guide then please comment below, pin this photo on Pinterest or click on any of the side buttons to share.